ryanallen/words-of-my-perfect-teacher/README.md

 6. Bent (Vinataka; T. rnam 'dud)
 7. Rim (Nimindhara; T. mu khyud 'dzin)

-The first range of mountains, Yugandhara, is a quarter of the height of Mount [Meru](#meru-mount).
+The first range of mountains, Yugandhara, is a quarter of the height of Mount <a href="#meru-mount">Meru</a>.
 Each of the subsequent mountain ranges are half the height of the previous ones.

 Jamgön Kongtrul states:

-> Beyond Mount [Meru](#meru-mount) and completely surrounding it like curtains are seven mountain ranges, each forming a square.
+> Beyond Mount <a href="#meru-mount">Meru</a> and completely surrounding it like curtains are seven mountain ranges, each forming a square.
 These seven golden mountain ranges [are named according to the shape of their peaks]: Yoke, Plough, Acacia Forest, Pleasing-to-the-Eye, Horse's Ear, Bent and Rim.
 >
 > The spaces between [the mountain ranges] are filled with what are known as seven seas enjoyed [by the nāgas], the waters of which have eight qualities: cool, tasty, light, soft, clear, odorless, harmless to the throat if swallowed, and harmless to the stomach.

 Dudjom Rinpoche states:

-> Mount [Meru](#meru-mount) is surrounded by seven golden mountain ranges disposed like screens in a square around it&mdash;Yugandhara, Ishadhara, Khadiraka, Sudarsana, Ashvakarna, Vinataka, and Nimindhara&mdash;each range being half the height of the previous one.
+> Mount <a href="#meru-mount">Meru</a> is surrounded by seven golden mountain ranges disposed like screens in a square around it&mdash;Yugandhara, Ishadhara, Khadiraka, Sudarsana, Ashvakarna, Vinataka, and Nimindhara&mdash;each range being half the height of the previous one.
 These mountain ranges are separated from each other by the Seas of Enjoyment, whose waters have the eight perfect qualities described in the <a href="#vinaya">Vinaya</a> scriptures:
 >
 >  > Cool, sweet, light, and soft,
 Clear and odorless,